 As of 2020, the company has installed roughly 600 megawatts worth of fuel cells that employ natural or biogas as a fuel source.
 Once that gas passes through its wafer-designed and special ink-stained panel, a chemical reaction produces electricity.
 The company makes money by selling its proprietary Bloom Energy Server or Bloom Box or by selling electricity generated by its own servers.
 The company is also on track to profitability by 2022, also two years before Plug Power.

 Are these businesses just a tad too risky for you?
-Never fear; MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Never fear; MyWallSt's got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
+Simply click here for free access today.